Core Bursary - Frequently asked questions

 With the exception of PGCE and Graduate Entry Medicine students, you apply for the Core Bursray using the bursary application link of the student portal.
 For further information please see this link.

-PGCE and Graduate Entry Medicine Students wil not be able to apply via the portal, but should use the online form which will become available via this page on 24th September 2012
+PGCE and Graduate Entry Medicine and Social Work Students wil not be able to apply via the portal, but should use this online form.

 What if I don't have a bank account?